 Don’t forget the Water Heater

 A lot of energy is required to heat water, so you want to make sure that you aren’t using that energy poorly.
-You can easily prevent wasted heat by insulating your water heater tank, as well as the hot water pipes.
+You can easily prevent wasted heat through tank insulation systems for your water heater tank, as well as the hot water pipes.
 You’ll save a good bit of cash, and you’ll reduce the risk of running out of hot water, too.